zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-RPCAPI.md

 ## Introduction

-This is a guide for getting started with the Zonemaster [RPCAPI] daemon.
+This is a guide for getting started with the Zonemaster [JSON-RPC API] service (running as a daemon).

 Note that this guide makes a number of assumptions about your setup: